 - How to Optimize SSD (Solid State Drive) performance on windows 10

-- 9 Reasons why windows 10 computer running slow and how to speed up it?
+- 9 Reasons why Windows 10 computers running slow and how to speed up it?

-- How to make Windows 10 bootable USB From ISO Image (Two official ways)
+- How to make Windows 10 bootable USB From ISO Images (Two official ways)

 - How to Check If Your PC is eligible for windows 11 free upgrade